SolidLabResearch/css-populate/README.md

 ```
 $ css-populate --help
+Usage: css-populate --url <url> --source <source> ...

 Options:
       --version  Show version number                                                                           [boolean]
   -u, --url      Base URL of the CSS                                                                 [string] [required]
-  -d, --data     Data dir of the CSS                                    [string]
-  -s, --source   Source of generated data
-                                [string] [required] [choices: "dir", "generate"]
+  -s, --source   Source of generated data                               [string] [required] [choices: "dir", "generate"]
   -g, --dir      Dir with the generated data                                                                    [string]
   -c, --count    Number of users/pods to generate                                                               [number]
       --help     Show help                                                                                     [boolean]
 ```

-# Create generated data

-The "Dir with the generated data" can be generated with:
+# Data for --source 'generate'

+When `--source 'generate'` is specified, `--count` is required to specify the number of users to generate.
+For each generated user, a pod is generated and filled with dummy files containing random data, with various sizes ranges from 10 byte to 10MB.

+# Data for --source 'dir'

+For `--source 'dir'`, the `--dir` option requires a "dir with the generated data".
+This dir is generated with [ldbc-snb-decentralized](https://github.com/rubensworks/ldbc-snb-decentralized.js):

 ```
 git clone https://github.com/rubensworks/ldbc-snb-decentralized.js.git